-This certificate will provide the student with prerequisite skills necessary to several diverse fields such as manufacturing, health industry, distribution systems, machining industry and engineering.
+This certificate will provide the student with fundamental skills necessary for several diverse fields such as manufacturing, health industry, distribution systems, machining industry and engineering.
 The technology of computer directed design, production, warehousing, distribution and wholesale and retailing requires the knowledge and skills inherent in the certificate program.
+The student will acquire the basic skill set necessary to maintain, troubleshoot and repair industrial equipment.